 - Raising awareness of the soil resource in public and spatial planning

-- Sustainable open space management
+- Sustainable open space management and biodiversity promotion

 "80% of all information has a spatial reference, which is particularly relevant in the environmental sciences.
 We research geoinformatics solutions for the digital future of environmental sciences.
 In collaboration with our partners from other research groups, we use geoinformatics and spatial data science to develop tailor-made solutions for the collection, storage and analysis of spatiotemporal information.
 This, for example, includes practical applications for recording the spatial patterns of tick bite occurrences, modelling the risk of car accidents involving wild animals and examining the historical development of river landscapes."
 Patrick Laube, Head of Research Group

 - Geodata collection and ecological monitoring with drones / remote sensing

 - Location analyses with geographical information systems and geodatabases